-The last two weeks I have talked about guarding your heart in dating relationships.
-Today I want to talk about how to protect your heart from your own negative self-talk.
+I have talked about guarding your heart in dating relationships and now I want to talk about how to protect your heart from your own negative self-talk.
 From the lies that you tell yourself, which the world has convinced you are true.
 How can you guard your heart from bitterness?

 Let me repeat the main principle to guarding your heart: